Alignak-monitoring/alignak/doc/source/07_advanced/distributed.rst

   * :ref:`Sub realms <advanced/distributed#sub_realms>`
   * :ref:`Example of realm usage <advanced/distributed#example_of_realm_usage>`

-Shinken's architecture allows the administrator to have a unique point of administration with numerous schedulers, pollers, reactionners and brokers.
+Alignak's architecture allows the administrator to have a unique point of administration with numerous schedulers, pollers, reactionners and brokers.
 Hosts are dispatched with their own services to schedulers and the satellites (pollers/reactionners/brokers) get jobs from them.
 Everyone is happy.

 Or almost everyone.
 Think about an administrator who has a distributed architecture around the world.
-With the current Shinken architecture the administrator can put a couple scheduler/poller daemons in Europe and another set in Asia, but he cannot "tag" hosts in Asia to be checked by the asian scheduler .
+With the current Alignak architecture the administrator can put a couple scheduler/poller daemons in Europe and another set in Asia, but he cannot "tag" hosts in Asia to be checked by the asian scheduler .
 Also trying to check an asian server with an european scheduler can be very sub-optimal, read very sloooow.
 The hosts are dispatched to all schedulers and satellites so the administrator cannot be sure that asian hosts will be checked by the asian monitoring servers.

-In the normal Shinken Architecture is useful for load balancing with high availability, for single site.
+In the normal Alignak Architecture is useful for load balancing with high availability, for single site.

-Shinken provides a way to manage different geographic or organizational sites.
+Alignak provides a way to manage different geographic or organizational sites.

 We will use a generic term for this site management, **Realms**.